Register/Login

 Home pregnancy tests are available at pharmacies, and they usually cost about $8-15 in the U.S. Pregnancy tests are effective early — as soon as a few days after a missed period.
 But be sure to follow exactly the directions on the package in order to get an accurate result.

 Women who take home pregnancy tests often go to clinics to have the results confirmed by a health care provider.
-Also, if the test is positive, and the woman is pregnant, the clinician can offer counseling on the woman's pregnancy options.
+Also, if the test is positive, and the woman is pregnant, the clinician can offer to counsel on the woman’s pregnancy options.

 It's All in the Timing